Duartemartins/personalwebsite/about.markdown

 ## What You’ll Find Here

-- **Tech Insights** – Programming, systems, and tech trends, shared in a way that’s hopefully both useful and engaging.
+- **Tech Insights** - Programming, systems, and tech trends, shared in a way that’s hopefully both useful and engaging.
-- **Social Commentary** – Observations on the evolving dynamics of society.
+- **Social Commentary** - Observations on the evolving dynamics of society.
-- **Philosophical Thoughts** – Reflections on life’s big questions and the small things that make us wonder.
+- **Philosophical Thoughts** - Reflections on life’s big questions and the small things that make us wonder.

 ## Connect With Me

 You can also find me elsewhere — feel free to get in touch:

-- I share three interesting things weekly on [Substack](https://interessant3.substack.com).
+- I manage subscriptions using [Substack](https://interessant3.substack.com).
 - My code lives on [GitHub](https://github.com/duartemartins).
-- I post thoughts on [Twitter](https://www.twitter.com/duarteosrm).
+- I post thoughts on [Twitter](https://www.twitter.com/duarteosrm) and [VoxPopli](https://voxpopli.com/).
-- This blog is also mirrored on [Medium](https://medium.com/@duartem).
+- Some of this blog is also mirrored on [Medium](https://medium.com/@duartem), although I use this less now.

 By day, I work in tech.
-In my spare time, I’m building [PopaDex](https://popadex.com) – a personal finance tracker.
+In my spare time, I’m building [PopaDex](https://popadex.com) - a personal finance tracker.

 ## Colophon